-- Shared hosting – This hosting type is the most affordable solution because you share the server with other websites.
-Therefore, when a site in the server drives lots of traffic, even if it’s not yours, the performance of your site suffers.
-For shared hosting we suggest to check out SiteGround.
+This hosting type is the most affordable solution because you share the server with other websites.
+Therefore, when a site on the server drives lots of traffic the performance of your site suffers.
+For shared hosting, we suggest checking out Bluehost, SiteGround, and even Namehero.

-- VPS hosting – If you want your site to enjoy the benefits of a dedicated server at reduced costs, then a (virtual private server) VPS hosting is your choice.
-This hosting is located within a shared hosting, so it’s still a step down compared to other premium hosting services.
+If you want your site to enjoy the benefits of a dedicated server at reduced costs, VPS hosting is your choice.
+This hosting is located within shared hosting, so it’s still a step down compared to other premium hosting services.
 However, the advantage it holds over sharing hosting is it prevents hosting neighbors from affecting the performance of your sites.
-Again for VPS WordPress hosting we would suggest to take a look at SiteGround.
-It’s one of our favourite hosts.
+VPS WordPress hosting we would suggest taking a look at Liquid Web.

-- Cloud based web hosting – Instead of having a single server to host different sites, cloud-based web hosting takes hundreds of individual server to power a single online server.
+Instead of having a single server to host different sites, cloud-based web hosting takes hundreds of individual servers to power a single online server.
 As a result, users will have greater bandwidth and disk space, not to mention the ability to resist the surge of traffic.
-For those who is interested in a cloud based web hosting we can suggest HostGator.
+For those who are interested in cloud-based web hosting, we can suggest HostGator.

-- Dedicated hosting – All the server resources will be at the disposal of your sites.
+All the server resources will be at the disposal of your sites.
 Since you won’t be sharing the server with anyone else, you can expect the best service and performance for your sites.
-However, on top of the monthly payment for the hosting, you may have shell out extra for a system administrator who will ensure that your hosting is running at optimum levels.
-Take a look at SiteGround and WP Engine.
+However, on top of the monthly payment for the hosting, you may have to shell out extra for a system administrator who will ensure that your hosting is running at optimum levels.
+Take a look at Liquid Web and WP Engine.

-- WordPress hosting – If you want to focus on running a website and let someone else take care of your hosting problem, then this is your choice.
+If you want to focus on running a website and let someone else take care of your hosting problem, then managed WordPress hosting with Liquid Web is your choice.
 From installing WordPress, protecting your site from malicious attacks, and scaling your hosting performance, this hosting type will do everything for you.

 What kind of site do you run?